sizzzy/Silk-Corp-Guide/README.md

 ## **Research Notes**

 All Research markdown files are found [here](https://github.com/NoteHive/Silk-Corp-Guide/tree/gh-pages/research).
 We use markdown files to save our research on topics found in the [Table of Contents](https://github.com/NoteHive/Silk-Corp-Guide/blob/gh-pages/research/TableOfContents.md).
-If you have access to our OneNote then check this [link](https://focushive.sharepoint.com/:o:/r/sites/DreamHive/msnfp_deliveryframework/SILK%20Corp_E5D4921FED4C4052AE6197B5694CCCCF/SILK%20Corp?d=w72eb6336a5854ef0ac4208cc1996fe20&csf=1&web=1&e=NZTG0L).
+If you have access to our OneNote then check this [link](https://focushive.sharepoint.com/:o:/r/sites/DreamHive/msnfp_deliveryframework/SILK%20Corp_E5D4921FED4C4052AE6197B5694CCCCF/SILK%20Corp?d=w72eb6336a5854ef0ac4208cc1996fe20&csf=1&web=1&e=NZTG0L) too.

 <hr>

 ## **SILK Life TV**
 Also, our [SILK Life TV](https://www.youtube.com/@silklifetv/playlists) Playlist will give you a perspective of our SILK Lifestyle.